San Lucas, filter coffee from Mexico

 Why does the coffee taste the way it does?

-This special coffee is grown in the remote, hard-to-reach mountains of the Sierra de Flores Magón.
-Producers from two Mazatec communities combine their coffees to create this "San Lucas" lot.
-The coffee from the Sierra Flores de Magón region is one of the late bloomers in Mexico, as harvesting here, in one of Mexico's highest and coolest regions, only begins in March.
-This is when the harvest in other regions is already over.
+This special coffee is produced in the remote, hard-to-reach mountains of the Sierra de Flores Magón.
+Producers from two Mazatec communities combine their coffees into this “San Lucas” lot.
+Coffee from the Sierra Flores de Magón region is a late bloomer in Mexico, as the harvest here—in one of the highest and coolest regions of Mexico—doesn't start until March, by which time the harvest has already finished in other regions.

-The coffee exhibits a full body with a soft texture.
+The coffee has a full body with a smooth texture.
 The acidity is crystal clear and reminds us of East African coffees.
-The soft texture is due to the high and uniform ripeness of the coffee cherries.
-The uniformity comes from precise, manual selection of the cherries.
-The high acidity is related to the local growing conditions: the coffee grows very slowly at altitude in a microclimate with large differences between day and night temperatures.
+The smooth texture is a result of a high and uniform ripeness of the coffee cherries, achieved through precise manual sorting.
+The high acidity is related to the local growing conditions: the coffee grows very slowly at high altitudes in a microclimate with significant differences between day and night temperatures.
 This slow growth ensures a pronounced, juicy-fresh acidity.

 San Lucas grows in the Sierra under challenging conditions.
-The cool climate delays drying, and the beans remain moist for a long time.
-But this is exactly where the collaboration with Ensambles comes in: since 2021, a storage and laboratory hub in Huautla de Jiménez has been supporting the producers with training in sustainable agriculture and quality control.
-They receive transparent feedback and a long-term perspective.
+The cool climate delays drying, so the beans remain moist for a long time.
+However, this is exactly where the collaboration with Ensambles comes in: since 2021, a storage and laboratory hub in Huautla de Jiménez has been supporting producers with training in sustainable agriculture and quality control.
+They receive transparent feedback and long-term prospects.

-The coffee grows in traditional mixed cultivation – together with fruit trees and timber.
-This so-called Milpa agriculture not only follows ecological principles but is deeply rooted in the indigenous worldview: a balance of give and take in harmony with nature.
+The coffee grows in traditional polyculture, alongside fruit trees and timber trees.
+Known as Milpa agriculture, it follows not only ecological principles but is also deeply rooted in the indigenous worldview: a balance of giving and taking in harmony with nature.

 How do we roast this filter coffee?

-As a 12.5kg batch on our 30kg Giesen roaster.
+As a 12.5 kg batch on our 30 kg Giesen roaster.
 We finish roasting the coffee in 8:40 minutes with a development time of 45 seconds.
-The final temperature is a tad higher, as this allows us to emphasize the sweetness in the coffee even more.
+The final temperature is a tad higher, as it allows us to further emphasize the sweetness in the coffee.

 Import Bean